FooBarShebang/phyqus_lib/Documents/Tests/TE001_base_classes.md

     * Except the exponentiation!
 Check the special case, when the second operand is the same object as the left one.
   * Repeat the process with the random integer values of the 'mean' and uncertainty
   * For division only.
 Check that the augmented division assignemnt to an instance with a zero 'mean' with the right operand being the same object results in (1, 0) and ValueError is not raised.
-* Instance of the tested class as a right operand of '+', '-', '*' and '/' (excluding exponentiation!)
+* Instance of the tested class as a right operand of '+', '-', '*', '/' and '**'
   * Instantiate the **MeasuredValue** class with the random floating point numbers - both the 'mean' and uncertainty
     * Perform the operation directly (e.g. as 'a + b') and using a functional wrapper (e.g. *operator.add*(a, b) from the standard library) with a random integer and a random floating point left operand.
-Compare the results with the expected 'mean' and uncertainty (acoording to the formulas). **Note** in case of the division the 'mean' of the test instance of the **MeasuredValue** class (being tested) should be mon-zero.
+Compare the results with the expected 'mean' and uncertainty (acoording to the formulas). **Note** in case of the division the 'mean' of the test instance of the **MeasuredValue** class (being tested) should be non-zero.
   * Repeat the process with the random integer values of the 'mean' and uncertainty
 * Repeat tests multiple time (N ~ 1000) with new random values

 TypeError - impoper second operand type tests; performed separately for each of the test suits for a specific arithmetic operation:

 * Generate a sequence of improper values of the second operand: **int** and **float** (as data types, not instances!), generic sequences (list, tuple, etc.) of arbitrary elements (including numbers), mapping objects (dictionary, etc.) as well as instances of **HelperClass** with non-numeric values of *Value* and / or *SE* attributes or a negative value of the *SE* attribute.
-* For exponentiation only!
-Include an instance of the **MeasuredValue** into this list.
 * Create an instance of the **MeasuredValue** (tested class) with an arbitrary, random values of the 'mean' and the uncertainty
 * For each element in the generated list perform the following within *assertRaises*() with catching by TypeError context:
   * the tested operation (as 'a + b') with the test instance being the left operand and the improper type item - the right operand
-  * the tested operation with the operand being swapped  - except for the exponentiation
+  * the tested operation with the operand being swapped
   * the augmented assignment (as 'a += b') to the test instance with the improper type item being the right operand

 ValueError - the proper type of the second operand, but either the 'mean' or the second operand have incompatible values (division by zero, etc.).
 The tests are performed within the *assertRaises*() with catching by ValueError context: